-4.4 Ineligible Costs
+4.2 Ineligible Costs

-The following shall be considered as a non-exhaustive list of ineligible costs.
+The following shall be considered as a non-exhaustive list of ineligible costs:

 - i.
 Expenses which are recoverable through other funding mechanisms, including recoverable value added tax. - ii.
 Re-purchase of equipment originally procured through other funding mechanisms. - iii.
 Personnel hours for travelling and/or overtime. - iv.
 Opportunity costs related to foregone production and production downtime arising from the allocation of resources to the Project. - v.
 Standard office equipment and stationery. - vi.
-Purchase of equipment and services from Partners or their subsidiaries. - vii.
+Purchase of equipment and services from partners or their subsidiaries. - vii.
 Any activity related to the reproduction of a commercial product or process by a physical examination of an existing system or from plans, blueprints, detailed specifications or publicly available information. - viii.
 Expenses related to loans, interest, etc. - ix.
-Travel and Subsistence and Dissemination-related expenses are ineligible direct costs in relation to applications submitted under Regulation B (GBER). - x.
-Any cost incurred to submit the pre-proposal and the full proposal. - xi.
-Any cost incurred before the Start Date and after the End Date of the project. - xii.
-Any other costs not listed down in Sections 4.1, 4.2 and 4.3
+Any cost incurred to submit the pre-proposal and the full proposal. - x.
+Any cost incurred before the start date and after the end date of the project. - xi.
+Any other costs not listed down in Section 4.1.

-Any line items not seen to be compliant with the nature of the Programme will be subtracted from the grant.
+Any line items not seen to be compliant with the nature of the programme will be subtracted from the grant.